 Your aim: To be as happy walking into the office on Monday morning as you are leaving the premises on Friday afternoon.
 When you love your job, no day feels too daunting.
 When you love your job, it doesn’t feel like work.

 Are you keeping up with it?
 And is your current company supporting your efforts?
-Or not?
 The speed of technology is so fast that many companies today can’t keep up.
 This may result in anxiety among the company’s leadership.
 The sense of anxiety can filter down and impact the workers.
 Morale is low, and everyone fears for their job.

 When switching careers, try to find a company that will allow you to learn as you grow.
 It also helps to consider yourself a lifelong learner.
 These days, we all have to be.

-Switching Careers Homework: Invest the Time to Dream Big
+Invest the Time to Dream Big

-3. Re-Craft Your Vision
+3. What Does Your Vision Look Like?

 Athletes visualize their signature moves.
 Politicians fantasize about winning.
 Your task is to visualize your dream.
 Where do want to be working five years from now?
 Ten years from now?
 Fifteen years from now?
 Figure out what your titles will be at each point along your new trajectory.
 Will you be living in your current geographical area or will you have moved?